My Sponsor Hero(es):

 Arrived at FARRM: January 2020.

-In January 2020, we took in a potbelly pig in desperate need of attention.
+About: In January 2020, we took in a potbelly pig in desperate need of attention.
 Given his condition, the owners were unable to find anyone to take him.
 We agreed to help as euthanasia was likely the next course of action.
-A review of his health status determined that Napoleon was so obese that he could not walk; his stomach dragged on the ground and he would scream in paid with every step he took.
+A review of his health determined that Napoleon was so obese that he could not walk; his stomach dragged on the ground and he would scream in paid with every step he took.